Prague Spring: Aftermath

 In April 1969, Dubček was replaced as first secretary by Gustáv Husák, and a period of "normalization" began.
 Dubček was expelled from the KSČ and given a job as a forestry official.

 Husák reversed Dubček's reforms, purged the party of its liberal members, and dismissed from public office professional and intellectual elites who openly expressed disagreement with the political transformation.
+(Many of those purged would later become the dissidents of Czechoslovak underground culture, active in Charter 77 and related movements which eventually met success in the Velvet Revolution.)
 Husák worked to reinstate the power of the police and strengthen ties with the rest of the Communist bloc.
 He also sought to re-centralize the economy, as a considerable amount of freedom had been granted to industries during the Prague Spring.
 Commentary on politics was forbidden in mainstream media, and political statements by anyone not considered to have "full political trust" were also banned.
 The only significant change that survived was the federalization of the country, which created the Czech Socialist Republic and the Slovak Socialist Republic in 1969.

 In 1987, the Soviet leader Mikhail Gorbachev acknowledged that his liberalizing policies of glasnost and perestroika owed a great deal to Dubček's "socialism with a human face".
 When asked what the difference was between the Prague Spring and Gorbachev's own reforms, a Foreign Ministry spokesman replied, "Nineteen years."

 Dubček lent his support to the Velvet Revolution of December 1989.
 After the collapse of the Communist regime that month, Dubček became chairman of the federal assembly under the Havel administration.
 He later led the Social Democratic Party of Slovakia, and spoke against the dissolution of Czechoslovakia before his death in November 1992.